Lung Cancer Screening

 No special preparation is necessary.
 Ten painless minutes is all it takes.

-Test results will be sent to your referring physician within a few days of the exam.
-Included in that report will be specific follow-up recommendations.
+Test results will be sent to the physician within a few days of the exam.
+Included in that report will be followup recommendations specific for the patient.